raphlinus/raphlinus.github.io/_posts/2021-03-09-bezier-fitting.md

 Having stated the problem, we can take a look at the existing literature.

 An important early solution is G2 geometric Hermite interpolation, as shown by de Boor et al in [High accuracy geometric Hermite interpolation].
-This solution finds the Bézier curve matching endpoints, tangents at endpoints, and curvature at endpoints.
+This solution finds a Bézier curve matching endpoints, tangents at endpoints, and curvature at endpoints.
 The paper expresses these constraints as a system of two simultaneous quadratic equations, and finds that there are up to three solutions.
 The paper also proves $O(n^6)$ scaling, meaning that subdiving the curve in half reduces the error by a factor of 64.

 A much more recent result is the paper [Fitting a Cubic Bézier to a Parametric Function] by Alvin Penner.
 This paper presents three different solutions.
 First, it reimplements the curvature fitting approach of de Boor et al, finding that while it does have $O(n^6)$ error scaling, there is also a constant factor of around 5-10, which is not great.
 The two simultaneous quadratics can be combined into a single quartic polynomial, which is readily and efficiently solved.

 Next, Penner presents a solution based on matching the center of mass of the Bézier to the source curve, and also reduces this to a quartic polynomial.
 This approach generally works well, but does not find an optimal solution in all cases.

 Finally, Penner proposes the use of Orthogonal Distance Fitting, a newer optimization technique.
-This technique finds an optimal value, but needs help with an initial setting of the parameters (Penner proposes using the center of mass solution for this), and is also very slow as it requires repeated calculation of error metrics and iterates towards the optimal solution.
+This technique finds an optimal value, but needs help with an initial setting of the parameters (Penner proposes using the center of mass solution for this), and is also very slow as it requires repeated calculation of error metrics and iteration towards the optimal solution.

 A well-known solution to curve fitting is the Graphics Gems chapter [An algorithm for automatically fitting digitized curves].
 It should be noted, this takes scattered points as input, and doesn't guarantee the tangent angles at the endpoints.
 It's based on iterative improvement of the solution, and as such can get "stuck" in one of the local minima, as we'll explore in much more detail below.